 Waiting.
 Watching.
 Wonder.
 Here’s a surprising connection between the season of Advent and Midlife Horses.
-Merry Christmas, Y’all!
+Merry Christmas, Y’all!by admin

 I’m not usually one to quote church sermons in this blog, but this one hit me right between the eyes.
 (Busted!
 Thinking about horses during church) . . . and it was one of those profound connections that came via Mr. Mark (a.k.a.
 Mark Burrows, and his Children’s First Service (at the First United Methodist Church of Fort Worth) that always, for me, hits the nail on the head better than anything else I hear.
 And this is my Christmas Post, after all, so here we go.